 After the 5 day notice has been served, the person who delivered the notice should complete the affidavit of service on the second page (which includes notarization) and return a copy to the landlord.
 (This page remains blank on the copy delivered to the tenant.)

-Chicago landlords should then refuse to accept any partial payment of back rent if they intend to continue moving forward with an eviction process.
+Ordinarily, pre-Covid 19, Chicago landlords should then refuse to accept any partial payment of back rent if they intend to continue moving forward with an eviction process.
 This is really tricky, so be careful.
 Illinois law (not Chicago law, but Illinois law) allows a landlord to accept partial payments of back rent without invalidating the 5 day notice or otherwise destroying an already-filed eviction action, provided that the 5 day notice includes specific language indicating that only "FULL PAYMENT" of all past due rent will "waive the landlord's right to terminate the lease."
 So we've included that language in our sample 5 day notice.
-On the other hand, Chicago law, as embodied in Section 5-12-130(g) of the Chicago Residential Landlord and Tenant Ordinance, provides that any acceptance of partial back rent by a landlord will operate as a waiver of the right to recover all remaining unpaid rent described in the 5 day notice or sought in the eviction action (if it's progressed that far).
-In other words, in Chicago, a landlord who accepts any partial payment of back rent has to start all over again with a new five-day notice and a new lawsuit.
+On the other hand, Chicago law, as embodied in Section 5-12-130(g) of the Chicago Residential Landlord and Tenant Ordinance, provides that any acceptance of partial back rent by a landlord will operate as a waiver of the right to recover all remaining unpaid rent described in the 5 day notice or sought in the eviction action (if it's progressed that far) -- except that the new Covid-19 Eviction Protection Ordinance encourages landlords and tenants to work out a payment plan.

 Yes, it sure seems silly that a landlord should be forced to decline an offer of partial back rent if it wants to continue with an eviction, but that’s the law in this tenant-friendly town.
 If a substantial partial payment from a perennially problem tenant is too good to refuse, the landlord has the option of accepting the payment and filing a new five-day notice or turning down an offer that might be too good to refuse, considering all additional future headaches.
 If an eviction action has already been filed, a landlord who accepts a partial payment will be required to dismiss the lawsuit and start all over again with a new 5 -day notice.